erossini/BlazorChartjs/README.md

 The function `hoverAsync` receives as parameter a `HoverContext` that contains the 2 values: `DataX` and `DataY` as decimal.

-In the following example, the function change the string `HoverString` using `values`.
+In the following example, the function changes the string `HoverString` using `values`.

 ```csharp
 private ValueTask hoverAsync(HoverContext ctx)